CancerCollaboratory/dockstore-ui/app/docs/docker_registries.md

 A `private registry` is a Docker registry where access to Docker images are restricted to authenticated users.
 These registries do not have public websites to view the Docker images.
 Amazon ECR is a good example of a private registry.
 These registries are useful when you want to restrict access of a tool to authorized users only.

+The Docker registry path (ex. registry.hub.docker.com) for private registries **must** be provided by the user on registration.
+This is best explained through example.
+Amazon ECR has users create their own registries, it is not one big registry itself.
+Your registry path will not be the same as another user's registry path, even though you both use Amazon ECR, though it will follow a particular formula.

 We currently support the following private registries:
 * Amazon ECR